Philippus Jacobus Hoedemaker: Return to the ministry, advocate for the National Church

 After his break with Kuyper, Hoedemaker returned to the pulpit, first in Frisia (Nijland, two years) and then Amsterdam, where he would lead the consolidation of the orthodox Reformed within the national church.
 He did this through various channels while always striving to remain above party formation, which he considered the curse of the modern age.
-In this effort, his publishing career paralleled that of Kuyper's, although without approaching K.'s sheer volume.
+(He did, however, form the Frisian League in 1898.)
+In this effort, his publishing career paralleled that of Kuyper's, although without approaching Kuyper's sheer volume.
 He published a range of books and pamphlets criticizing the Nonconformist movement, and he began editing a weekly church-oriented newspaper, The Reformed Church ("De Gereformeerde Kerk") in 1888, as a counterweight to Kuyper's The Herald ("De Heraut").
 Interesting here is his choice of title.
 Kuyper had appropriated the term "Gereformeerd," the original designation of the Dutch Reformed church before it officially became the "Hervormde" church in 1816, for his splinter church.
 In response, Hoedemaker was sending the message that "Gereformeerd" was not the private property of the Nonconformists, but was the patrimonial title of the Dutch Reformed generally.

 Both Article 36 of the Belgic Confession Vindicated against Dr. Abraham Kuyper and Reformed Ecclesiology in an Age of Denominationalism were written in this light.
 Beyond his writings on ecclesiology and church-state issues, Hoedemaker penned significant works on biblical theology, including a comprehensive critique of higher criticism.

 Perhaps most important of all, Hoedemaker sparked a movement in favor of the national church and the heritage of the Christian state which gained many adherents and exerted profound influence on the development of Dutch theology, the national church, and Christian political action.
 Two of his most important followers were Dr. Oepke Noordmans (1871–1956) and Prof. A. A. van Ruler (1908–1970).

 Final days

-Hoedemaker suffered a light stroke in 1907, which restricted but did not put an end to his preaching career (as witness the autobiographical sermon De Nood Ons Opgelegd [Forced by Necessity], delivered on January 16, 1908, and his retirement sermon, De Sabbat om de Mensch [The Sabbath was Made for Man], August 30, 1909).
-He died on July 26, 1910.
+Hoedemaker suffered a light stroke in 1907, which restricted but did not put an end to his preaching career (as witness the autobiographical sermon De Nood Ons Opgelegd [Forced by Necessity], delivered on 16 January 1908, and his retirement sermon, De Sabbat om de Mensch [The Sabbath was Made for Man], 30 August 1909).
+He died on 26 July 1910.